South Africa

 • Cape Town.
 It is the most developed and multicultural city in South Africa.
 Cape Town has an exclusive enclave between Table Mountain and the paradisiacal beaches of fine white sand.

-• Table Moutain is in Cape Town, is in the South African flag and has been one of the world's seven natural wonders since 2011.
-It is one of the icons of the country and with spectacular views of Cape Town.
+• Table Moutain is in Cape Town, is in the South African flag, and has been one of the world's seven natural wonders since 2011.
+It is one of the country's icons and has spectacular views of Cape Town.

 • Tsitsikamma National Park is an ideal place for hiking, 80 km.